franticspider/TryingTravis/README.md

 Maybe step 2 is always manual - I need to understand more clearly about branches and merges on my own project (although I got the hang of doing it in industry, that was part of a wider devops program).

+## Unit test frameworks

+First thing I'm trying is catch2: https://github.com/catchorg/Catch2 as it is supposed to be the simplest.

+To integrate with travis-ci, I folowed https://github.com/justiceadamsUNI/CPP-Unit-Testing-Suite-With-CI

 ## Troubleshooting

 ### Bug?
 I've noticed is that if the `.travis.yml` file is the only thing that's updated, travis-ci website doesn't pick up the change